Things To Do in Denver When You Have Kids

-The Denver Art Museum offers free admission the first Saturday of each month.
-The museum encourages families to visit and even offers backpacks on certain days filled with suggested games and art activities that will engage the little ones as you explore the galleries.
+The Denver Art Museum offers free admission on the first Saturday of each month.
+The museum encourages families to visit and even offers backpacks filled with games and art activities that will engage the little ones as you explore the galleries.

 The recently remodeled History Colorado Center has more to offer kids than you might expect.
-Explore local history by pushing “steam punk–style” time machines (above) over a large interactive map, or step into the Old West town of Keota, where actors recreate life in in the 1800s in Destination Colorado.
+Explore local history by pushing “steam punk–style” time machines over a large interactive map, or step into the Old West town of Keota (top), where actors recreate life in in the 1800s in Destination Colorado.